ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 5. **Final Selection by Mentors:** The culmination of the process consists of mentors reviewing the top candidates to select their mentees.

-This process is central to our commitment to selecting a diverse group of Champions who are deeply committed to our community values.
+This process is central to our desire to select a diverse group of Champions who are deeply committed to our community values.

 > Involving mentors in the selection process significantly enhances the mentor-mentee relationship, as mentors' insights into the selection process ensure a more effective and synergistic pairing.
 This involvement is crucial for identifying which projects resonate most with mentors, thereby facilitating a more informed and meaningful final match.
 {.blockquote .text-right}